rajasekarv/vega/README.md

 One of the limitations of current implementation is that the input and return types of all closures and all input to make_rdd should be owned data.

+## Configuration

+You can specify the local IP address using the environmental variable `SPARK_LOCAL_IP`.

 ## ToDo:

 - [ ] Error Handling(Priority)